Okerew/Neural-Web/README.md

 If you want you can also try to integrate the quantum functionality in cases using pybindings.

+Only unix systems.

 The code isn't the best implementation at all.
 It's just a prototype.
+Also because i programm on macOS the native metal version is better.